 … Fern, druggist, living but … away, heard the shots and found Mrs. Brautlacht unconscious … a wound in her head, heaped … lifeless body of her husband. … seemed to embrace him. … died before aid was had. … had risen from the … appeared , and staggered to … room. there the bodies….

 …(read the rest as you can)

 Caroline settled their affairs and simply said Goodbye.
 The rest of the article is like an obituary, listing their surviving family and that her parents who reside in Grand Ronde, and that the family is said to be relatives of Cardinal Mercier of Belgium.
-Cardinal Mercier in this period was a heroic figure in the world, the Cardinal of the Belgian archdiocese who had publically spoken out about the imperial practices of Germany in Belgium during the recently ended WWI.
+Cardinal Mercier in this period was a heroic figure in the world, the Cardinal of the Belgian archdiocese who had publicaly spoken out about the imperial practices of Germany in Belgium during the recently ended WWI.

 Caroline’s previous husband, Joseph Downer, had grown up in Oklahoma, and there is little information about their marriage.
 Our researcher said that family members who knew him thought Joseph was something of a womanizer.
-It may very well have been the reason Caroline and Joesph split up, and perhaps what caused her jealousy in her second marriage as well.
+It may very well have been the reason Caroline and Joseph split up, and perhaps what caused her jealousy in her second marriage as well.
 They apparently divorced sometime around 1920.
 Joseph dies in 1980, having lived a very long life.